Call Premier Solicitors01234 358 080

 What Happens If There Is No Will?

 If the deceased died without a Will (intestate), the process is more complex.
 The Administrator, who is typically a close relative, must apply for Letters of Administration to gain the authority to manage the estate.
-Distribution then follows the rules of intestacy, which prioritises certain family members, such as spouses and children, as beneficiaries.
+Distribution then follows the rules of intestacy, which prioritise certain family members, such as spouses and children, as beneficiaries.

 Estate Debts, Taxes, and Beneficiary Distributions